ChrstphrHll/npc_gen/students/Nicolle Shandalar.md

 year: 1
 guild: Elkenval
 partyID: 82
+tags:
+- Triton
+- Cleric
+- Assault
+- 1st
+- Elkenval
 ---
 # Nicolle Shandalar
 ---
 ### Description
 - 1st year Triton Cleric in Elkenval
-- wavy white hair that's parted to the right, Purple eyes, and Sea Green skin
+- wavy white hair that's parted to the right, Green eyes, and Sea Green skin
 - Is Upright and Opinionated, and has Contributing as their ideal

 ### Organizations